hajoaminen/blck-rose/README.md

 # blck-rose

-* edit README.md to make changes to this file. add all relevant personal info, proof, links to social media, WaybackMachine links (save their FB pages with it), etc.
+* edit README.md to make changes to this file. add all relevant info, proof, links to social media, WaybackMachine links (save their FB pages with it), etc.

 ---